-An important property to know about a resistor is how much heat energy it can withstand before it's damaged.
-Resistors can dissipate about a 1/4 Watt of heat (compare this with a domestic kettle which uses up to 3 000 Watts to boil water) [2].

-It's difficult to make a resistor to an exact value (and in most circuits it is not critical myway).
+An important property to know about a resistor is how much heat energy it can withstand before it is damaged.
+Resistors can dissipate about a 1/4 Watt of heat .It is difficult to make a resistor to an exact value (and in most circuits it is not critical anyway).
 Resistances are given with a certain accuracy or tolerance.
-This is expressed so being plus or minus so much of a percentage.
+This is expressed as being plus or minus so much of a percentage.
 A 10% resistor with a stated value of 100 ohms could have a resistance anywhere between 90 ohms and 110 ohms.
-The resistors are 5% (that's what the gold band means) which is more than enough accuracy.
+The resistors are 5% (that's what the gold band means) which is more than enough accuracy [1].

 Real resistances vary over an enormous range.
-In the Lie Detector there is a 1 000 obms resistor alongside a 470 ohms resistor.
-In circuit diagrams you will often see a R' instead of omega to represent ohms.
-This is a convention that dates from before the days of computers and laser printers when Greek letters were rarely found on prewriters.
+For example, in Lie Detector there is a 1,000,000 ohms resistor alongside a 470 ohms resistor.
+In circuit diagrams you will often see an 'R' instead of omega to represent ohms.
+This is a convention that dates from before the days of computers and laser printers when Greek letters were rarely found on typewriters.
 The letter 'k' means a thousand and its position shows the position of the decimal point.